Order of Addition in Mixture-Amount Experiments: Introduction

 \section{Introduction}

+\answer{The pharmaceutical industry relies heavily on research and development to produce effective and safe medications.
+Reducing costs and development time is crucial for maintaining competitiveness in this highly regulated and innovation-driven sector \citep{paul2010improve}.
+Medicines, which are carefully formulated mixtures of active pharmaceutical ingredients and excipients, must meet stringent quality standards to ensure therapeutic efficacy, stability, and patient safety.
+The optimization of these formulations requires a deep understanding of both the physicochemical properties of the components and their interactions.}

+\answer{A critical challenge in pharmaceutical research is determining the optimal proportions of mixture components to achieve desired therapeutic effects while minimizing adverse reactions.
+This problem is analogous to other industries where mixture optimization is essential, such as in baking (where ingredient ratios affect texture and taste) or construction (where material blends determine strength and durability) \citep{cornell2002experiments}.
+Even minor variations in component proportions in pharmaceuticals can significantly alter a drug’s dissolution rate, bioavailability, and overall effectiveness \cite{montgomery2017design}. }

-In product formulations, the combination of various ingredients is observed, which forms a mixture.
-For example, chocolate is made of many ingredients in different compositions, cement-producing companies use certain ingredients in different proportions for making cement, backing shops use different ingredients for baking a cake, etc. The main focus of a mixture experiment is to judge an optimal formulation of a mixture and to get an optimal response from a composition of certain ingredients.
-An experiment in which the response variable $y$ depends on the proportion $x_i$ of components constituting a mixture blend, which is called a mixture experiment with the constraints The factor space of the mixture experiment in $m$ components is a $(m – 1)$ of dimensional simplex $S^{m-1}$.
+\answer{ Mixture experiments provide a structured approach to optimizing formulations by systematically exploring how different component ratios influence key response variables, such as drug release kinetics or stability \citep{scheffe1958experiments}.
+An experiment in which the response variable $y$ depends on the proportion $x_i$ of components constituting a mixture blend, which is called a mixture experiment with the constraints The factor space of the mixture experiment in $m$ components is a $(m-1)$ dimensional simplex $S^{m-1}$.
 Factor spaces resulting from specified constraints on mixture components belong to the simplex $S^{m-1}$.
 The $n$ points in the simplex $S^{m-1}$ or its sub-region generate a mixture design with $n$ runs.
 These $n$ runs are used to fit the mixture model to the observed responses.

-A mixture-amount experiment is generally performed at two or more levels of the total amount, say $A$.
-The response is assumed to depend on the individual proportions of components in the blend and the amount of blend.
-The effects of varying the mixture component proportions and the total amount of the mixture on the response are measured by fitting a mixture-amount model to the design.
+The design and analysis of such experiments enable researchers to identify the most effective formulations with minimal experimental runs, thereby reducing costs and development time \citep{myers2016response}. }